Microservice Security: How to Proactively Protect Apps

-In our AWS CloudFormation stack, you can see the demo stacks, modernization-workshop and C1-FSS-Storage-modernization-workshop-s3bucket-utltil0o1bv6, will be running in tandem to provide, you guessed it, runtime app security.
+In our AWS CloudFormation stack, you can see the demo stacks, modernisation-workshop and C1-FSS-Storage-modernisation-workshop-s3bucket-utltil0o1bv6, will be running in tandem to provide, you guessed it, runtime app security.

 Now, let’s test it out.
-Click on Outputs for the modernization-workshop stack.
+Click on Outputs for the modernisation-workshop stack.
 Copy and paste the WebsiteURL into your browser.

 Navigate back to the Application Security console and select Microservices Web App event to view more.
 Here you can see a malicious file upload was blocked.

 On your right-hand side, scroll down to see all the Request Details.
 This section provides pertinent information for development and security teams alike, such as the deployment attacked, source IP, type of malware detected, etc. Notably, security teams can map the attack with the MITRE ATT&CK framework for further investigation and analysis.